 The common perception of chlorine is that it is used in swimming pools.
 But apart from being mixed in pools, chlorine is added to a lot of household cleaning chemicals, due to its antibacterial nature.
 This chlorine is highly toxic if it comes into contact with eyes.
 In the event of chlorine poisoning immediately flush your eyes with water continuously and rushed to a hospital for medical attention.

 Foreign objects in the eye, chemical poisoning, injury to the eye and burns are treated as eye emergencies.
 As soon as you find bleeding or persisting irritation or swelling or other abnormality, rush to a hospital.
 Don’t rub your eye or apply pressure to it; Do not attempt to remove a foreign object with sharp tools; Do not use medicines or ointments without medical prescription.

-Dear Chennai people, get the best treatment for any kind of eye problem at R.K.
-Eye Centre.
-R.K.
-Eye Centre was founded by one of the top 3 ophthalmologists of the city.
-Get the best treatment and service at R.K.
-Eye Centre.
+Dear Chennai people, get the best treatment for any kind of eye problem at RK Eye Centre.
+RK Eye Centre was founded by one of the top 3 ophthalmologists of the city and we are providing the best treatment and services.